-A typical winter problem is having snow melt in your garage.
-When you park your car inside, you often bring in snow from the road with you.
-Snow melt in your garage isn’t just an inconvenience, the road salt found in the snow contains chemicals that can ruin your flooring.
+Snow melt in your garage isn’t just an inconvenience.
+The road salt embedded in the snow contains chemicals that can ruin your flooring.

 Clean Off Your Car Before Parking